nip3o/pytest-stepwise/README.rst

 pytest-stepwise is a plugin for `pytest <http://pytest.org/>`_ that run all tests until a test fails, and then continue next test run from where the last run failed.
-You may think of it as a combination of the  ``-x`` option, which exits the test run after a failing test, and the ``--lf`` option from pytest-cache, which only runs failing tests.
+You may think of it as a combination of the  ``-x`` option (which exits the test run after a failing test) and the ``--lf`` option from pytest-cache (which only runs failing tests), except that it does not restart the test run from the beginning as soon as a test passes.

 pytest-stepwise depends on pytest-cache, which will be installed as a dependency.